-The contributions to ambient concentrations from fugitive and small point sources (those without stack parameters datasets and annual emissions less than or equal to values displayed in Table 10.2) in the NAEI 2013 were modelled using a small points model.
-The NAEI 2013 emissions for fugitive and small point sources have been scaled to 2014 using the same source sector specific projection factors applied to the large point sources.
+The contributions to ambient concentrations from fugitive and small point sources (those without stack parameters datasets and annual emissions less than or equal to values displayed in Table 10.3) in the NAEI 2014 were modelled using a small points model.
+The NAEI 2014 emissions for fugitive and small point sources have been scaled to 2015 using the same source sector specific projection factors applied to the large point sources.

 The models consist of separate 'in-square' and 'out-of-square' components, in which concentrations are estimated using a point source dispersion kernel.
-The dispersion kernel for small points has been calculated by using the dispersion model ADMS 5.0 to model the dispersion of unit emissions from a central source to a grid of receptors at a spatial resolution of 1 km x 1 km squares with the stack characteristics as presented in Table 10.3.
-Hourly sequential meteorological data from Waddington in 2014 has been used to construct the dispersion kernels.
+The dispersion kernel for small points has been calculated by using the dispersion model ADMS 5.1 to model the dispersion of unit emissions from a central source to a grid of receptors at a spatial resolution of 1 km x 1 km squares with the stack characteristics as presented in Table 10.4.
+Hourly sequential meteorological data from Waddington in 2015 has been used to construct the dispersion kernels.
 The greatest concentration would be expected close to the point of emission.
 The receptor for the central grid square within the dispersion kernel is, however, at exactly the same location as the point of release.
 The concentration at this location is therefore zero.
 The value for the central grid square within the dispersion kernel has therefore been assigned to be equal to the highest of the values for the adjacent grid squares.

-As for 2013 modelling, a calibration coefficient of 0.3 has been applied to the modelled contribution of small point sources to As concentrations.
+A calibration coefficient of 0.3 has been applied to the modelled contribution of small point sources to As concentrations, consistent with the 2013 and 2014 modelling and the treatment of large point sources.
 Calibration coefficients of unity have been applied to the modelled contribution from small point sources to concentrations of Ni, Pb and Cd.
 Calibration coefficients were chosen to provide the best agreement of total model predictions with measured heavy metal concentrations.

 Pollutant Tonnes per year Number of large point sources

-As 0.025 230
+As 0.025 203

-Cd 0.025 232
+Cd 0.025 202

-Ni 0.05 237
+Ni 0.05 215

-Pb 1.2 226
+Pb 1.2 207